pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/37_Targeting_and_Personalization/05_Data_Providers.md

 storage on the `VisitorInfo`.
 The targeting engine takes care of loading every provider the condition depends on before starting to match.

-The the `DataProviderDependentInterface` can not only be used from conditions, but also from action handlers and other data providers (a data provider can depend on another data providers' data).
+The `DataProviderDependentInterface` can not only be used from conditions, but also from action handlers and other data providers (a data provider can depend on another data providers' data).